orval-labs/orval/docs/src/pages/reference/configuration/input.md

 Default Value: `{ resolve: { github: githubResolver }, validate: true }`.

-Orval use a parser to handle multiple files specification.
-You can use the parserOptions property to provide custom config for that parser.
-Check [here](https://apitools.dev/swagger-parser/docs/options.html) available options.
-Be default Orval add a github parser but you can add own if you have a private specification or other requirement.
+Orval utilizes a parser to process multiple file specifications.
+You can customize its behavior using the `parserOptions` property.
+See the [available options](https://apitools.dev/swagger-parser/docs/options.html) for configuration.
+By default, Orval includes a GitHub parser, but you can add your own for private specifications or other specific needs.

 Your specification is automatically validated by default.